 All too often, these familiar claims are thrown around when condemning the use of leather:

-“Cows are killed for leather”
+“Are cows are killed for leather?”

-"Vegan leather is more eco-friendly than leather"
+"Is vegetable-tanned leather more eco-friendly than faux leather?"

 As an artisan, this invitation is obviously a bucket-list opportunity.
 And I won't lie: It is also a welcome catalyst to experiment - to stretch myself in ways I don’t usually have opportunity or resources to try.
-As a designer who cares about sustainability, I want to investigate further in a creative and explorative manner. and to share with you all my experience.